 Believe me, I get it.
 Whenever I'm disappointed in my marriage, my immediate instinct is usually to blame my spouse.
 If I let that pattern continue unchecked, my list of complaints will eventually settle into a kind of resentment that makes me wonder how I could have ever loved them in the first place.

 Maybe that's happened to you.
 Maybe you are blaming your spouse/partner for most of the problems your relationship is facing.
 You know what?
 You might be right.
 But you know what else?
 You don't have the power to change them.
 You've probably tried already, and failed.
 (And maybe you're hoping I have the "magic" to do what you could not do.
 I don't.)
 That's because the only change you have control over is your own change.

-If this counseling process is going to work, it's going to work because you are willing to stop trying to change your spouse/partner (even if they are 90% at fault) and focus on yourself (even if you're only 10% at fault).
-They need to do the same, of course, but don't worry about that right now.
+If this counseling process is going to work, it's going to work because you are willing to stop trying to change the other (even if you think they're 90% of the problem) and focus on yourself (even if you're only 10% of the problem).
+Of course, your partner will need to do the same, but don't worry about that right now.
 Unless you think you've somehow managed to attain perfection, you still need some work.
 Concentrate on that.

 You know why this is hard?
 Because none of us likes to admit we're wrong.
 We spend a lot of time and effort in our lives trying to defend our "normal" and cover up any failure or inadequacy.
 We don't want to acknowledge those parts of us that are missing or damaged.
 But if you really want to experience true togetherness and intimacy, you're going to have to risk being a bit more vulnerable than that.